Are you planning your trip to South Korea but struggling to decide what to include on your Korea packing list? I’ve got you covered.

 The extreme weather

-Bottom line, what you pack for Korea will depend on the season you visit and I’ve broken this packing list up accordingly.
+The bottom line, what you pack for Korea will depend on the season you visit, and I’ve broken this packing list up accordingly.

 What to wear in Korea: The culture

-But also note that this isn’t seen as “unacceptable” or disrespectful and it’s not uncommon for foreigners to wear tank tops.
+But note that this isn’t seen as “unacceptable” or disrespectful.
+It’s not uncommon for foreigners to wear tank tops.
 It’s just not something Koreans do.

 On hot summer days, I wore tank tops to the beach and the park.
 But of course, this wouldn’t be appropriate for teaching or attending formal functions.